PHILIPPE BOLTON, RECORDER MAKER

 making a recorder: carving the block

-2° Fitting the block in the head of the instrument making a recorder: fitting the block into the head joint
+2° Fitting the block into the head of the instrument making a recorder: fitting the block into the head joint

 Boring the holes